 • • •

-An advertising man that claims that he cannot guarantee you sales, is a man we should avoid.
+An advertising man that claims that he cannot guarantee you sales, is a man we cannot work with.
 For he may be correct, he does not control the final decision in the customer when he interacts with your business.
-But for him to claim that, it is like buying a house from a real estate man that claims that the roof might collapse on you one night.
+But for him to claim that, it is like buying a house from a real estate agent that claims that the roof might collapse on you one night.

 –